 If the air pressure outside the ear quickly increases then this pushes the eardrum inwards which can be painful.
 The tensed eardrum also cannot vibrate as well as it should and so you may also have dulled hearing.
 To relieve the tensed eardrum, the pressure inside the middle ear has to rise quickly too.
 Air needs to travel up the Eustachian tube into the middle ear to equalise the pressure.

 The most common example of barotrauma affects some air travellers.
-As a plane descends to land, the air pressure becomes higher nearer the ground.
+As a plane descends to land, the air pressure becomes higher.
 This pushes the eardrum inwards.
 If the pressure inside the middle ear is not equalised quickly then you can get ear pain.
 Other situations where air pressure may quickly rise outside the ear are during scuba diving, diving to the bottom of a swimming pool, or rapidly descending in a lift (elevator).

 Why are some people affected more than others?

 The Eustachian tube is normally closed but opens from time to time when we swallow, yawn or chew.
-So, in most people, just normal swallowing and chewing allows air to flow up or down the Eustachian tube to equalise the air pressure quickly either side of the eardrum.
+So, in most people, normal swallowing and chewing allow air to flow up or down the Eustachian tube to equalise the air pressure quickly either side of the eardrum.

-The common cause of a blocked Eustachian tube is from mucus and inflammation that occur with colds, throat infections, hay fever, etc. In fact, any condition causing extra mucus in the back of the nose can cause this problem.
+The common cause of a blocked Eustachian tube is from mucus and inflammation that occur with colds, throat infections, hay fever, etc. Any condition causing extra mucus in the back of the nose can cause this problem.

 How can I prevent ear pain when I fly?